NSO Handbook

 • Set up appointments with your academic advisor and career coach.

-• Download the DoubleMap app for live campus and city of Bloomington bus tracking.
+• Download the BusGenius app for live campus and Bloomington bus tracking.

-• Get to know the IU Student Health Center at healthcenter.indiana.edu/about/new-patients.
+• Get to know the IU Student Health Center at go.iu.edu/4NRv.

 • If you find yourself feeling stressed, anxious, homesick, or depressed, take some time to review our wellness resources at iu.edu/mental-health.

-• Download the Rave Guardian App to be directly connected to safety resources.
+• Download the Rave Guardian App to connect to safety resources.

-• Find 3 people who know your name and phone number.
+• Get to know 3 other people and share your name and contact info with them.
 Not only is this a great way to build your community, but it is also a good way to stay safe in a new place.

 Your First Year

 The Office of First Year Experience Programs (FYE) welcomes you to your new home at Indiana University.
 We are very excited to be the hub for you as you start your Hoosier Experience.
-Through FYE programs such as New Student Orientation, Welcome Week, and Hoosier Experience programming, we’ll introduce you to IU traditions, welcome you to helpful events, connect you with people and opportunities, and answer your questions about being a Hoosier.
+Through FYE programs such as New Student Orientation, Welcome Week, and Hoosier Experience programming, we'll introduce you to IU traditions, connect you with events, people, services and opportunities—and help you live The Indiana Promise.

 Congratulations—and welcome to the Hoosier family!